lelandsampson/Leland-Sampson-Website/README.md

-# INST728J
+# Sampson.info website
-This repository will store assignments for INST 728J during summer 2023.
+This is the personal website for Leland Sampson